Practically Speaking Mom: Intentional Mom, Strong Family

 *a mini picture of what the Trinity is (Father, Son, Holy Spirit) three separate personhoods with unique personalities yet completely one.
 Nothing separating them.
 Fully aligned.
 It's a mystery.

-*Oneness is... a healthy marriage, a little mini Trinity, of husband and wife and God all working together to be more than we would be on our own.
+*Oneness is... a healthy marriage, a little mini Trinity, of husband and wife and God all working together t

 Visit Val's website: PracticallySpeakingMOM.com